~jprotopopov/kefir

 • Implementing actual optimization passes -- several basic optimizations have been implemented.

-• Producing debug information during code generation.
+• Improving debug information generator.

 • Bugfixes, improvements in error reporting.